Working Together Against Climate Change

 Click on the document below to see a list of the ideas to make a difference which we came up with between ourselves and Bachpan.

-Southroyd are represented at the Leeds Eco Summit in September, held by MP Stuart Andrew.
+The school involvement began with Southroyd being represented at the Leeds Eco Summit in September, held by MP Stuart Andrew.

-Communication between Southroyd and Bachpan allows the children to share their ideas and thoughts on reducing climate change.
+Communication between Southroyd and Bachpan allowed the children to share their ideas and thoughts on reducing climate change.

-Children from Bachpan share a lot of their ideas for saving energy which they have used around school in Gujarat.
+Children from Bachpan share a lot of their ideas for saving energy in 2019-20, which they have used around school in Gujarat.

 Reply from Bachpan - October 2019